 We recommend you do not attempt to do this yourself, and instead take your EV to a qualified garage.

-Why Is My EV Making This Noise?
+Why is My EV Making This Noise?

 EV’s are famous for being silent, so you may be slightly concerned to hear it make noise.
 Here what all these noises mean, and if you should seek assistance from a mechanic.